 The following SFRs are extensions to "BSI-CC-PP-0084-2014" Protection Profile (PP), related to the memories protection.

 Static attribute initialisation (FMT_MSA.3) / Memories

-- The TSF shall enforce the Dynamic Memory Access Control Policy to provide minimally protective^(b) default values for security attributes that are used to enforce the SFP. - The TSF shall allow none to specify alternative initial values to override the default values when an object or information is created.
+The TSF shall enforce the Dynamic Memory Access Control Policy to provide minimally protective^(c) default values for security attributes that are used to enforce the SFP.